Without Fear: Plot summary

-Mister Fear resurfaces, along with the Enforcers at his side, providing the criminals of Hell's Kitchen a drug that causes the user to become psychotic and completely unafraid of death.
-In another attempt to make Daredevil's life miserable, Mister Fear also gives the drug to Milla Donovan, Daredevil's wife.
+Mister Fear resurfaces, along with the Enforcers at his side, providing the criminals of Hell's Kitchen a drug that causes the user to become psychotic and unafraid of death.
+In another attempt to make Daredevil's life miserable, Mister Fear gives the drug to Milla Donovan, Daredevil's wife.
 He is also approached by the Hood and offered a place in his criminal empire which he rejects.
 Meanwhile, Daredevil hunts down Mister Fear to force him into giving him an antidote to the drug.
 After Daredevil tracks down and beats Mister Fear in a one on one fight, the villain reveals that there is no antidote.

 Mister Fear eventually surrenders to the police and confesses all of his wrongdoings, which sees him being sent to Ryker's Island for imprisonment.
-After his imprisonment, Mister Fear quickly rises to the top of the prison hierarchy, gaining respect and fear from prisoner and guard alike.
-Because his body has the gives off chemicals of pheromone scent with his Fear Toxin, so everyone (inmates and officers) does his best to please him.
-He knows he can get out whenever he wants to, and strike at Matt again.
-Matt sits alone in his room.
-He's being watched by the Hood.
-The Hood is impressed by the blow delivered by Mister Fear, though he thinks it wise not to move things around Hell's Kitchen for a while, letting Matt delude himself thinking that at least he's accomplished one good thing out of the whole situation.
+After his imprisonment, Mister Fear quickly rises to the top of the prison hierarchy, gaining respect and fear from prisoner and guard alike using a new compound his henchman created.
+He knows he can get out whenever he wants to, and strike at Daredevil again.
+The Hood is impressed by the blow delivered by Mister Fear, though he thinks it wise not to move things around Hell's Kitchen for a while, letting Daredevil delude himself thinking that at least he's accomplished one good thing out of the whole situation.